 - Organize a task centered on rummaging behaviors.
 Let the older adult know you could really use his or her assistance with a particular activity that takes advantage of these behaviors, such as folding towels or socks, sorting nuts/bolts in a toolbox, or placing paperwork into folders.

 - Determine other stimulating tasks to alleviate boredom.
-Rummaging might be the response to feelings of uneasiness, loneliness, or boredom.
+Rummaging and dementia might be tied to feelings of uneasiness, loneliness, or boredom.
 Try out different activities you can recommend and do with the senior, including arts or crafts, puzzles, going on a walk, listening to music, etc.

 - Keep valuable items out of reach.
 Knowing that your loved one has the tendency to rummage, see to it that any important documents, pieces of jewelry, keys, credit cards, etc. are all stored securely away.
 It is also a good idea to tuck away the mail when it arrives, to make sure bills and other items are not getting tossed or misplaced.

 - Step up safety precautions.
 Now is a very good time to evaluate how hazardous objects are stored in your house, such as sharp knives, cleaning products, even certain types of foods, for example, raw meat that the senior may accidentally mistake for another food product and ingest.
 Keep all items which might cause the senior harm in secure locations, preferably locked away.

 JFS Care can assist with the professional in-home care services that provide engagement and companionship in creative, enjoyable, and fulfilling activities for anyone with Alzheimer’s that lead to fewer challenging behaviors.
-Contact us online or at 213-383-2273 for further dementia care resources or to schedule an in-home assessment to learn more about our top-rated home care assistance in Los Angeles and the surrounding communities.
+Contact us online or at 213-383-2273 for further dementia care resources or to schedule an in-home assessment to learn more about our top-rated home care assistance in Beverley Hills and the surrounding communities.